Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: VAT for Attention Mechanisms

-Attention VAT is inspired by the idea of VAT~\cite{miyato2018virtual} and can be regarded as a natural extension of Attention AT proposed by \citet{kitada2020attention}.
-While AT determines the adversarial perturbation in a supervised setting based on label information, VAT can compute the ``virtual'' adversarial perturbation in a semi-supervised setting even for unlabeled data.
-The virtual adversarial perturbation on attention mechanisms is defined as the worst-case perturbation on the mechanisms of a small bounded norm by maximizing the KL divergence between estimated label distribution of original examples and that of added the perturbation to the original example.
-Owing to the advantage of VAT, which is semi-supervised learning, Attention VAT is capable of making good use of the unlabeled data.
+The first proposal, Attention VAT is a natural extension of our previous Attention AT~\cite{kitada2021attention} for supporting semi-supervised learning.
+Whereas AT determines the adversarial perturbation in supervised setting based on label information, VAT computes the \textit{virtual} adversarial perturbation even for unlabeled data, and is expected to provide more robust models.
+The virtual adversarial perturbation on the attention mechanisms is defined as the worst-case perturbation on the mechanisms of a small, bounded norm by maximizing the Kullback–Leibler (KL) divergence between the estimated label distribution of the original examples and the distribution of the perturbation that is added to the perturbation of the original example.